 Deny everyone accesses to the resources.
 The lack of resources stimulates people’ to rely on colleagues and, accordingly, to cooperate.

 Cooperation: Think of a household with several inhabitants.
 If those people own multiple televisions, they do not have to cooperate to decide what to watch.
 But if to remove all the televisions except one, they will cooperate.
 Do they want to watch baseball or Shakespeare?”Yves Morieux

 Create feedback loops to expose coworkers to the consequence of their actions.
 People work better when they understand–and have to deal with–the consequences of their actions.

 6. Reward those who accept cooperation

 The idea is not to find guilty employees but to achieve transparency.
-If people fear possible failure, they will hide the problem from the manager and colleagues.
+If people fear failure, they hide the problem from their managers and colleagues.
 Reward those who disclose shortcomings and punish those who refuse to eliminate them.
 Do not evaluate the behaviour of employees.
 You better estimate the results of their work.
 Evaluation of the cooperation degree should be discussed, not measured.
 Everyone remains in the meeting room until the staff generally reaches acceptable solutions!

 Blame is not for failure, it is for failing to help or ask for helpJørgen Vig Knudstop – Lego CEO

-PS: Review meetings can be one of the first step to simplifying with your colleagues.
-Most of the time criticised for taking so much useful time … How to create a team meeting.
+PS: Review meetings can be one of the first steps to simplifying with your colleagues.
+Most of the time criticised for taking so much valuable time … How to create a team meeting.